The University carried out 223,787 procedures on animals last yearSusanne Nilsson / Animalia.bio / Creative Commons 4.0

 Among procedures carried out by the University small monkeys had holes drilled into their skulls and a substance injected into their brains.

-Sean Barrs, an academic at Anglia Ruskin University and Animal Justice Project Campaigner also called on the University to end animal testing: “Animal testing is an archaic practice that inflicts wanton cruelty on animals.
+Sean Barrs, a PhD student at Anglia Ruskin University and Animal Justice Project Campaigner also called on the University to end animal testing: “Animal testing is an archaic practice that inflicts wanton cruelty on animals.
 We don’t need to do this; it’s 2024!”.

 “Animal testing is ineffective and horrific for the animals trapped in laboratories.
 Cambridge University should engage with organisations like Animal Free Research UK and cease using animals in experimentation,” Barrs continued.